 Basic instructions for reapgrowing:

 1. Mention in chat which cell you intend to grow, to reduce redundant activity.
 If you plan to start with a specific branch, specifying it is all the better.

 2. Grow branches from start to finish, beginning near the cell body and working out.
-Don’t use the “Start Playing” button to find fresh cubes, because it will throw you onto branches where other people are growing already.

 A Fort Scythe can be either a level 1 or a level 2 cell, so the scale of reaping retro points you receive there may vary.
 Either way, only Scythes or Scouts can view or choose these cells in the “change cell” menu.
 If you are a Scythe, reapgrow these cells to your heart’s content.
 There’s really no need to trace normally within them, because then you’ll only be giving the cubes weight 1, not weight 3, and Fort Scythes are about speedy and accurate cell growth.
 If you are a Scout, you can flag cubes here and join the Scythes in making sure there aren’t any mistakes, but please trace cubes yourself on other cells, although it’s not the end of the world if you forget this.